 Unfortunately we see all too many cases of fractures left untreated, leaving a patient to suffer severe pain and discomfort.
+Whether it is an untreated broken hand or leg, this can cause serious complications.
 This article explores how fractures can be left untreated, the potential complications, and what you can do if you or a loved one has endured an untreated fracture.

 Early advice is always helpful, so for a free, initial discussion about an untreated fracture one of our specialist medical negligence solicitors, please call us now on 0800 234 3300 (or from a mobile 01761 490883) or complete our Online Enquiry Form.